liveontologies/elk-reasoner/elk-distribution/src/main/resources/protege/README.txt

    See the License for the specific language governing permissions and limitations under the License.

+ABOUT:

+This package contains a plugin for using ELK in Protege.

 REQUIREMENTS:

 ELK plug-in is tested to work with Protege ${protege.version}.
 It may work with other